SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 ### Update the workflow task list

 The final step is to configure the workflow task list.
-By default, the task list that the app creates only accepts the content type **Workflow Task (SharePoint 2013)**.
+By default, the task list that the app creates only accepts the content type **Workflow Task (SharePoint)**.
 This workflow uses a custom content type for the custom outcome.
 Open the  `Elements.xml` file for the workflow task list and change the **<ContentTypeBinding>** element's **ContentTypeId** attribute to match the content type in the project, as shown in the code example following.